scaires/handsolo/Rules/Rules.md

 * Place your ship nearby.
 * Leave room nearby for the Encounter discard.
 * When you reveal Encounter cards for combat or trading, splay them at the top of the deck to reveal the goods or combat scores.
-* Rotate the Encounter cards for cargo or missions and place them near or under your ship card.
+* Rotate the Encounter cards for cargo or contracts and place them near or under your ship card.

 #### Playing in your hand